-Dr. Dio Lewis, officially Diocletian Lewis (1823-1886), was a temperance leader.
-However, he was also a preacher, feminist, social reformer, and food/health faddist.
+Dr. Dio Lewis, birth name Diocletian Lewis, lived from 1823 until 1886.
+He a was temperance leader.
+But he was also a preacher, feminist, social reformer, and food/health faddist.
 And many considered Lewis to be an eccentric.

 His father had been a “notorious drunkard.”
 Perhaps that led to his strong belief that alcohol was a great evil.

 Lewis illegally used the title Doctor and sometimes practiced medicine.
-However, he only had a degree in homeopathic studies.
-Nevertheless, he used his title and oratorical gift to good effect in promoting temperance.
+But he only had a degree in homeopathic studies.
+Yet he used his title and oratorical gift to good effect in promoting temperance.

 Revitalized Temperance Movement

 And what is the secret of their demoralization?
 The women drink!!!
-Every woman, as well as every man; and during the time I was there, I never heard a woman decline to drink, except because of sickness.
-And one hour after dinner you could see the effects of wine-drinking in the face and eye of every women of the company.
-(Eastman)
+Every woman, as well as every man.
+And during the time I was there, I never heard a woman decline to drink, except because of sickness.
+And one hour after dinner you could see the effects of wine-drinking in the face and eye of every women of the company.1

 For this reason, Lewis and many other temperance activists opposed immigration.
 Their hostility typically extended to Italians, Jews, Irish, Germans and many other groups.

 Much later, the Ku Klux Klan (KKK) was a major supporter and defender of Prohibition.
-However, Lewis strongly supported personal liberty and opposed imposing alcohol prohibition.
+But Lewis strongly supported personal liberty and opposed imposing alcohol prohibition.

 - Dr. Dio Lewis’ School for Young Ladies.